django-fluent/django-fluent-contents/README.rst

 This engine operates similary like Django CMS, FeinCMS or django-portlets, however, it can be used for any project, or CMS system.

-The features include:

-* a "icon list" module for the admin homepage.
-* a "welcome" module for the admin homepage.
-* a configurable module layout for the admin homepage, through ``settings.py``.
-* a "return to site" link.

 Available default content types:

 * Standard content: